Can Girls Swim On Their Period?

 Can A Girl Swim On Her Period?

 Yes!
 Your daughter can swim during her menstrual cycle.
-In fact, her periods shouldn’t stop her from doing anything.
+Swimming can help relieve menstrual cramps and discomfort, so her period shouldn’t stop her from doing physical activities like swimming.
 Whether your growing girl wants to join gym or swimming classes, she should be able to enjoy these activities even during her periods (1).

 Can Girls Swim On Their Period-Tips